Local hospitals seeing increase in COVID-19 hospitalizations

 According to the county’s COVID-19 dashboard under hospitalizations, there are 195 ICU beds reported as in use and there are 90 COVID-19 patients.

-Sedgwick County Manager, Tom Stolz spoke during the county commission meeting on Wednesday to address the increase in cases.
-He said local health officer, Dr. Minns informed him that Via Christi was at capacity and Wesley was at almost 90% capacity.
+Sedgwick County Manager Tom Stolz spoke during the county commission meeting on Wednesday to address the increase in cases.
+He said local health officer, Dr. Garold Minns informed him that Via Christi was at capacity and Wesley was at almost 90% capacity.

 “That day has come today apparently for Via Christi, so they’re wanting to talk with us about some emergency funding perhaps, they’re looking at options now for overflow patient and staffing concerns,” said Stolz.

-Ascension Via Christi Chief Clinical Officer, Dr. Sam Antonios said as of noon today, the hospital had 56 patients receiving treatment for the coronavirus.
-Despite the high number hospital-wide, there are ICU beds available for patients presenting other conditions.
+Ascension Via Christi Chief Clinical Officer Dr. Sam Antonios said as of noon Wednesday, the hospital had 56 patients receiving treatment for the coronavirus.
+Despite the high numbers, the hospital stated there are ICU beds available for patients presenting other conditions.

 “Last week, we expanded our number of ICU beds dedicated to COVID-19 care,” said Dr. Antonios.
 “We also will be adding 25 traveling nurses to help provide that care here and our hospitals in Pittsburg and Manhattan, some have already begun work.”